 The 'Stage' table above outlines the school's response to sanctions.
 All sanctions are proportionate to the incident and are dealt with on a case-by-case basis.
-Where a child's behaviour is beginning to cause concern, the school's SENDCo will work with the parent/carer and the class teacher to devise some positive targets (an Individual Behaviour Plan) which are reviewed regularly.
+Where a child's behaviour is beginning to cause concern, the school's SENDCo will work with the parent/carer and the class teacher to devise some positive targets on an Individual Behaviour Plan which are reviewed regularly.
 At this stage, the school may also refer to Inclusion Support for further support.
-If a child is placed on a Motivational Behaviour Tracker, they are at risk of losing any pupil leadership role for a temporary basis or even permanently.
+If a child is placed on an Individual Behaviour Plan, they are at risk of losing any pupil leadership role for a temporary basis or even permanently.
 This will be the decision of the Headteacher.
-They may also use a personalised behaviour chart to monitor the child's behaviour and celebrate their success (Appendix 5).
+They may also use the Individual Behaviour Plan to monitor the child's behaviour and celebrate their success.
 Where necessary, support and advice will also be sought from within the West Midlands Cluster, specialist teachers (Sycamore Centre), educational psychologists, medical practitioners and/or others, to identify or support specific needs.